What is an AI agency? An operator definition

 What does an AI agency actually do?

 The work of an AI agency breaks down into three phases: audit, build, and handover.
-The audit phase (usually 1 to 2 weeks) maps the business's existing tools, identifies the top 3 processes losing the most time or revenue, and produces a prioritised build list.
+The audit phase (usually 1 to 2 weeks) maps the business's existing tools, identifies the top three processes losing the most time or revenue, and produces a prioritized build list.
 No MBA frameworks, no 40-page slide deck.
 The output is a list of specific workflows that will be automated and a delivery timeline.
 The build phase is where most of the budget goes: configuring the AI layer (GPT-4o, Claude, Gemini, or a specialist model depending on the task), connecting it to existing software via APIs, and testing against real inputs from the business.
 A good agency hands over something the operator can run, not something that needs a technical co-founder to maintain.
 The handover includes documentation, a short training session, and a defined period for fixes before the engagement closes.

 This is where most buyers get burned.
-A traditional marketing agency can add an AI feature to its service stack (AI-generated ad copy, AI-assisted SEO, AI email personalisation) without ever touching the operational systems that actually run the business.
+A traditional marketing agency can add an AI feature to its service stack (AI-generated ad copy, AI-assisted SEO, AI email personalization) without ever touching the operational systems that actually run the business.
 The deliverable is usually content or a campaign.
 An AI agency builds inside the operational layer.
 The deliverable is a system that replaces a manual process.
 A consultant, by contrast, usually does the diagnosis and hands over a recommendation document.
 They tell you what to build.
 An AI agency builds it.
 That distinction matters enormously when you are a 15-person business with no technical staff.
 You do not need a strategy document.
 You need someone who will connect your Salesforce instance to a GPT layer and test it against 200 real customer emails before they leave.

 What does an AI agency cost?